 Unlike Connection profiles and RADIUS user profiles, Name/Password profiles cannot specify an IP address for the calling station.
 When you use a Name/Password profile to authenticate an IP routing connection, the MAX automatically assigns the PPP caller a dynamic IP address as the connection is established, ensuring that the user is not spoofing the address.
-Table 3-16 shows the relevant parameters on the MAX.
+Table 3-15 shows the relevant parameters on the MAX.

 Note: You also can set up data filters to prevent IP address spoofing.
-For details, see "A sample IP filter to prevent address spoofing" on page 4-12.
+For details, see "A sample IP filter to prevent address spoofing" on page 4-9.

-Table 3-16.Name/Password profile address restriction parameters
+Table 3-15.
+Name/Password profile address restriction parameters Tubic 5 15.
+Tiunic/Tubbnoru projuc auaress I CBII I CIIOII parameters